310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% bubble Madara %}
 Hahaha, this is a pretty nice massage.

-… I think *you’re* the one who’s gonna get hurt from this; your neck’s gonna get cramped.
+…I think *you’re* the one who’s gonna get hurt from this; your neck’s gonna get cramped.
 Don’t keep bashing into me like that, alright?
 {% endbubble %}

 {% bubble Mitsuru %}